PalestineRemembered About Us Oral History العربية

 Owners' Rights Private (mulk) Miri Lease Land

-Could be leased?
+Could it be leased?
 YES YES In general, no, unless subleasing was allowed in the contract

-Could be terminated by the state?
-NO On rare occasions, the state may cancel the grant if the grantee stopped using the land for a prolonged period In general, no, unless subleasing was allowed in the contract
+Could it be terminated by the state?
+NO On rare occasions, the state may cancel the grant if the grantee stops using the land for a prolonged period In general, no, unless subleasing was allowed in the contract

 Could be mortgaged?
 YES YES In general, no, unless that was specified in the contract

-Could be converted to a private?
+Could it be converted into a private?
 Not applicable YES NO

 Khazar Empire map!A Playlist Of Jews Sharing Their DNA Test Results

 Indian Lands For Sale: Fine Lands In The West For Sale as of 1910.
-Dirt Cheap Prices Won't last.
-Courtesy of the US Department of Interior.
+Dirt Cheap Prices won't last.
+Courtesy of the US Department of the Interior.

 Concerning Beersheba

 A) When you examine the primary source (Village Statistics of 1945, p.
-33), you will see that public lands for Beersheba were 1,815 dunums only (see the last 12 columns), and that implied that 85% of Beersheba's land should have been categorized under State domain control but with no tassarouf right.
+33), you will see that public lands for Beersheba were 1,815 dunums only (see the last 12 columns), and that implies that 85% of Beersheba's land should have been categorized under State domain control but with no tassarouf right.
 Mr. Hadawi (in Land Ownership in Palestine) made such an implication very clear on page 15, especially considering his critical note on page 17.
-This analysis explains why the Survey of Palestine designated under 1% of the land as State-ownedB) Beersheba (Negev) was populated and owned by Palestinian tribes at a rate of 99%, and Jews made up under 1% (much of whom were not citizens of the country) of Beersheba's population.
-Keep in mind that Zionist Jews, to this date, STILL teach their kids that 1% of the population in Negev managed to reverse global warming and bloomed the desert.
-C) Census data concerning Beersheba was highly under-reported.
-Only a few Palestinian Bedouin tribes cooperated with the authorities.
-D) The Palestinian tribes practiced rotated cultivation since the land was not fertile and no fertilizers were used.
-Therefore, the actual cultivated land must be twice (4,000,000 dunums) what was reported (2,000,000).
-Much to our surprise again, we discovered that Ben-Gurion stated while addressing the 19th Zionist Congress that almost half of Beersheba was cultivated.
-That said, Herr Ben-Gurion didn't say, but by whom, dear David?
-Perhaps the Negev desert was bloomed by those who didn't exist!
-For more details, see Jewish Frontier, Oct.
-1935 Edition, page 27)!
+This analysis explains why the Survey of Palestine designated under 1% of the land as State-owned.

 Summary of Land Ownership & By Whom

-Here is ownership of land in Palestine broken up by share of Palestinian Arabs (including "other" non-Jews) and Jews as of April 1st, 1943 sourced from the British Mandate's Survey of Palestine, p.
-566. It should be NOTED "other non-Jews" in the below table refers to human groups such as German Templers and Baha'ies, the state wasn't included in such a definition.
-Such an obvious fact becomes apparent once the primary source of this table (Village Statistics of 1945) is examined.
-Anyhow, as clearly can be seen below the state owned very little (limited to roads, rivers, railroads, and lakes) which was confirmed by Ben-Gurion as we outlined earlier (see Jewish Frontier, Oct.
-1935 Edition, page 26-27)
+Here is ownership of land in Palestine broken up by share of Palestinian Arabs (including "other" non-Jews) and Jews as of April 1st, 1943, sourced from the British Mandate's Survey of Palestine, p.
+566. It should be noted that "other non-Jews" in the table below refers to human groups such as German Templers and Baha'is; the state wasn't included in such a definition.
+Such an obvious fact becomes apparent once the primary source of this table (Village Statistics of 1945) is examined which provides granular level details at the village and distict levels.
+Anyhow, as can be seen below, the state owned very little (limited to roads, rivers, railroads, and lakes), which was confirmed by Ben-Gurion as we outlined earlier (see Jewish Frontier, Oct.
+1935 Edition, pages 26-27)

 Hitler's Message To The West: If Jews are such noble citizens and you care about them, how come you're not letting them in?